picnichealth/slate/source/resources/encounter_items/_observation.md

 #### URL Parameters
 Parameter | Data Type | Description
 --------- | --------- | -----------
-effectiveDate | String | The date of the observation name | String | The name of the observation.
+date | String | The date of the observation name | String | The name of the observation.
 Usually it is the name of the lab test panel. coding | [Code](#codes) | The code representing the observation component | Array of [LabTestResult](#lab-test-results) | The component lab test resuts of the observation